zxok365/On-Demand-Ridesourcing-Project/README.md

 # Trip-Vehicle Assignment Algorithm (REASSIGN)
 The code contained in this repository represents an implementation of REASSIGN Algorithm depicted in:

-Balancing Efficiency and Fairness in On-Demand Ridesourcing (in Proc.
-NeurIPS 2019),<br/>
+Balancing Efficiency and Fairness in On-Demand Ridesourcing (in Proc. *NeurIPS 2019*)<br/>
-*Nixie S. Lesmana, Xuan Zhang, Xiaohui Bei*
+Nixie S. Lesmana, Xuan Zhang, Xiaohui Bei

 ## What is REASSIGN?
 REASSIGN is a *graph-based reassignment algorithm* that balances system efficiency and driver fairness in ridesourcing platform decision making.
 It allows flexible shifting between decisions with theoretical guarantees on the trade-off.